vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 }
 ```

-The `Component` trait exposes the minimum amount of information necessary to build, run, and
+The `ValidatableComponent` trait exposes the minimum amount of information necessary to build, run,
-validate the component, specifically:
+and validate the component, specifically:

+- the name of the component (via `vector_config::NamedComponent`)
 - the type of the component itself (source, transform, or sink)
 - the external resource the component depends on, if any (transforms have no external dependency,
   but the `http_server` source, for example, depends on an "external" HTTP client to send it events)
-- the built component that can actually be run as a future, which will generally be the same output of the
+- the built component that can actually be run as a future, which will generally be the same output
-  `build` method on the component type-relevant configuration trait (i.e. `SourceConfig::build`)
+  of the `build` method on the component type-relevant configuration trait (i.e.
+  `SourceConfig::build`)

 This trait overlaps heavily with the existing "component config" traits such as `SourceConfig`, in
 that they all have a method to actually generate a "built" version of the component (typically a